This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

 - Using a restorative oil treatment to replace lost moisture can help maintain your hair’s luxurious shine and can also be great way to get a little pampering, too.
 We like this hair mask from Pure or you can check out our post on adding natural oils to your hair.

-Lemon juice is a natural way to remove the chlorine smell from your skin.
+- Lemon juice is also a natural way to remove the chlorine smell from your skin.

 For a post-pool skin routine, use a natural body wash and exfoliant, followed by a moisturizer or a rich lotion such as Lavanila.